Azure-Whale/NLP-for-quantifying-Gender-Bias-on-occupations-for-20-languages/README.md

-# Gender Bias on occupations for 20+ languages
+# Gender Bias On Occupations For 20+ Languages
 ## Goal
 Applied multiple word embeddings such as Fasttext, Word2vec and Glove to quantify gender bias existing in occupations over 100+ countries(20+ languages) through 20 years from now.
 Quantified bias would be used to study the potential bias and undiscovered stereotypes.
 Here, I only present results of gender bias on occupations.
 ## Data Collection